deondreE/nativepack/readme.md

 # ➢ Nativepack

-Nativepack is a tool for developers to create software from web -> mobile.
-Take your web applications and see them perfectally translate into native code.
+Nativepack is a transpiler for web -> Mobile.
+It takes html and turns it into, native mobile code.

 # ➢ Contributing